TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

   \vect{u}_0 = \vect{s}, \quad \vect{u}_{k+1} =  A\vect{u}_k.
 $$

-And we know (Formula {eq}`Eq:PowerMethod:GenSol`) that under the assumption of a dominant eigenvalue $\lambda_1$ and an initial vector
+And we know (Equation {eq}`Eq:PowerMethod:GenSol`) that under the assumption of a dominant eigenvalue $\lambda_1$ and an initial vector

 $$
    \vect{s} = c_1\vect{v}_1 + c_2\vect{v}_2 +  \ldots + c_n\vect{v}_n, \quad c_1 \neq 0,
 $$

 the vectors $A^k\vect{s}$ in the long run behave as $c_1\lambda_1^k\vect{v}_1$. <BR>
-The effect of the scalings is that all along the way we keep vectors with largest entry 1.
-Thus the scaled process will converge to the dominant eigenvector $\vect{v}$ with largest entry 1.
+The effect of the scalings is that all along the way we keep vectors with largest entry $1$.
+Thus the scaled process will converge to the dominant eigenvector $\vect{v}$ with largest entry $1$.

 ::::